ln-markets/docs.lnmarkets.com/src/faq/trading_options.md

 With Physical delivery, if the option is “In-The-Money” at expiry, you receive delivery of a futures contract running for the given strike.
 This futures contract can be managed in the Futures section.
 - For the Volatility (%) parameter, we compute an implied volatility from market prices, which gives an indication of the expected movement of the underlying.
 - Delta is a risk metric that estimates the change in price of the option, given a 1 unit change in its underlying asset.
 It is computed with Black Scholes formula.
 With Bitcoin as a domestic currency, Delta is expressed in USD.
 It corresponds to the number of BTCUSD future contracts you would have to sell or buy to be delta hedged.
 - Margin is the premium of the option, expressed in sats.
-It is computed with Black Scholes formula, and depends on the volatility and the forward price.
-Margin corresponds to the amount you have to pay to buy a call or a put option.
-This amount is deducted from your Margin Available and added to your Margin Used.
+It is equal to the option premium plus a maintenance margin.
+The option premium is computed with Black Scholes formula, and depends on the volatility and the forward price.
+The maintenance margin is the minimum amount to keep your position open (it includes closing fees).
+This margin amount is deducted from your Margin Available and added to your Margin Used.
 - Expiry is the exact time at which the option expires, 1 day after opening the position.

 ## How to trade options?